-Pharmaceutical imports into Iran reached USD1.74bn in 2015, and despite the lifting of sanctions we forecast imports to decline for the remainder of 2016 before staging a rapid upswing in growth.
-By 2020, imports are expected to reach USD2.48bn, corresponding to a compound annual growth rate (CAGR) of 7.3% in US dollar terms.
-In line with our view with sanctions lifted, we believe the prospect of Iran opening up to a wider diversity of trading partners will improve and provide strategic opportunities for multinational pharmaceutical companies.
+Pharmaceutical imports into Iran reached USD1.75bn in 2015, and despite the lifting of sanctions we forecast imports to decline for the remainder of 2016 before staging a rapid upswing in growth.
+By 2020, imports are expected to reach USD2.09bn, corresponding to a compound annual growth rate (CAGR) of 7.3% in US dollar terms.
+We believe the prospect of Iran opening up to a wider diversity of trading partners will improve and provide strategic opportunities for multinational pharmaceutical companies.
 By reintegrating into SWIFT, the financial transaction system, the import of pharmaceutical-related products will ease and prevent future drug shortages.
 As a result, over the long term, we believe that foreign drugmakers will be a lot more willing to operate in Iran.

 Most of Iran's basic pharmaceutical needs in volume terms are manufactured locally, so the majority of the population was not affected by the inability to buy foreign-made pharmaceuticals.
-A World Health Organization (WHO) consultant who visited Iran under sanctions said it drew well on its domestic resources and became almost self-sufficient in generic drugs - an impressive feat given the availability of drugs.
+A WHO consultant who visited Iran under sanctions said it drew well on its domestic resources and became almost self-sufficient in generic drugs - an impressive feat given the availability of drugs.
 Iran's highly developed pharmaceutical industry ensured strong generic production and distribution, able to serve the country's population through a comparatively loose generic prescription policy.